A unified approach to the performance analysis of caching systems: Introduction and paper contributions

 \section{Introduction and paper contributions}

 In the past few years the performance of caching systems, one of the most traditional and widely investigated topic in computer science, has received a renewed interest by the networking research community.
 This revival can be essentially attributed to the crucial role played by caching in new content distribution systems emerging in the Internet.
-Thanks to an an impressive proliferation of proxy servers, Content Delivery Networks (CDN) represent today the standard solution adopted by content providers to serve large populations of geographically spread users~\cite{Jiang_conext12}.
+Thanks to an impressive proliferation of proxy servers, Content Delivery Networks (CDN) represent today the standard solution adopted by content providers to serve large populations of geographically spread users~\cite{Jiang_conext12}.
 By caching contents close to the users, we jointly reduce network traffic and improve user-perceived experience.

 The fundamental role played by caching systems in the Internet goes beyond existing content delivery networks, as consequence of the gradual shift from the traditional host-to-host communication model to the new host-to-content paradigm.
-Indeed, a novel Information Centric Network (ICN) architecture has been proposed for the future Internet to better respond to the today and future (according to predictions) traffic characteristics~\cite{Jacobson-ICN}.
+Indeed, a novel Information-Centric Networking (ICN) architecture has been proposed for the future Internet to better respond to the today and future (according to predictions) traffic characteristics~\cite{Jacobson-ICN}.
 In this architecture, caching becomes an ubiquitous functionality available at each router.

 For these reasons it is of paramount importance to develop efficient tools for the performance analysis of large-scale interconnected caches for content distribution.
 Unfortunately, evaluating the performance of cache networks is hard, considering that the computational cost to exactly analyse just a single LRU (Least Recently Used) cache, grows exponentially with both the cache size and the number of contents \cite{King,Dan1990}.
-Nevertheless, several approximations have been proposed over the years \cite{Dan1990,Che,Roberts1,kurose2010,muscariellosig,amiciburini} which can accurately predict the cache performance at an affordable computational cost.
+Nevertheless, several approximations have been proposed over the years \cite{Dan1990,Che,Roberts1,kurose2010,muscariellosig,amiciburini} which can accurately predict cache performance at an affordable computational cost.